| Home | SCHEDULED SEMINARS | Contact us |

 How has the US Government shown its interest in the EVP?

-As an example, in September 2011 the US Coast Guard (part of Homeland Security) issued an RFP for EVM services.
+As an example, the US Coast Guard (part of Homeland Security) issued an RFP for EVM services.
 The RFP stated "The project manager shall possess an ...
 Earned Value Professional (EVP) certification."
 A potential bidder asked for relief and was told, "The AACEi Earned Value Professional (EVP) is a USCG requirement.
 While many professionals do EVM, EVP certification provides an exam and experience validation that provides us with confidence that the proposed PM meets the desired competency standards."

 Is the EVP an entry requirement for practicing EVM?